-- Google Search may provide you with results based on your approximate location.

-- Google Assistant can use your contacts to send a message at your request, like 'Send a text to John Smith'.

-- Google Play uses

-information like apps

-that you've already

-installed and videos

-that you've watched

-on YouTube to suggest

-new apps that you

-might like.

-- We may display a

-Google Doodle on the

-Search homepage to

-celebrate an event

-specific to your

-country.

-- Google can show you ads based on the context of the site that you're visiting, like ads for gardening equipment on a page about gardening tips.

-- When you're signed in to your Google

-Account and have the

-Web & App Activity

-control enabled, you

-can get more relevant

-search results that are

-based on your

-previous searches and

-activity from other

-Google services.
+- Google's Security Check-up feature provides security tips adapted to how you use Google products. - Google News may provide you with local news results based on your approximate location. - Google Search may provide you with results based on your approximate location. - Google Assistant can use your contacts to send a message at your request, like 'Send a text to John Smith'. - Google Play uses information like apps that you've already installed and videos that you've watched on YouTube to suggest new apps that you might like. - We may display a Google Doodle on the Search homepage to celebrate an event specific to your country. - Google can show you ads based on the context of the site that you're visiting, like ads upload or receive (like photos, videos, emails, docs and spreadsheet s).
+Google Dashboard allows you to manage information associated with specific products.